 Live Like Our Grandparents:

-- Minimize what we borrow - None of my grandparents were wealthy, they both worked blue collar jobs and made an average living.
+Avoid Debt - Our grandparents didn’t take out huge loans.
+If they needed to borrow money, they borrowed as little as possible and paid it back as soon as they could.
+Neither of my grandparents were wealthy, they both worked blue collar jobs and made an average living.
 They worked in factories for most of their lives and they relied on their paycheck to cover their expenses.
 Though they didn't have much money they knew how to live within their means and live simple.

 Work Like Our Parents:

 Education - Our parents saw how hard it was to work in manufacturing jobs and blue collar jobs and so they pursued their education.
 They pursued education to advance their careers and with their education they made a lot more more money.